Arizona Leads Again by Banning Union Release Time

 ALEC’s Prohibition on Paid Union Activity (Release Time) by Public Employees Ordinance would ban this labor practice in a state.
 It prohibits public employers from entering into agreements that compensate “any public employee or third party for union activities,” and it voids any existing agreements with such clauses.

 Earlier in April, Arizona Governor Doug Ducey signed a similar “first in the nation” law to end union release time in the Grand Canyon State.
 SB 166 blocks future and existing public employer contracts that provide public employees with “paid leave or any form of compensation for the purposes of engaging in union activities.”
-It also bans public employers from contacting with public employees to “engage in union activities.”
+It also bans public employers from contracting with public employees to “engage in union activities.”
 Arizona taxpayers will now save millions annually—including $3.7 million in Phoenix alone—due to this reform.

 In other states, some “released” employees work full-time for the unions and, in some instances, do so on a permanent basis.
 In Louisville, Kentucky, a public school teacher with a salary of $80,500 was released to work full-time for his union for 20 years.
 All told, states “release” thousands of workers’ hours a year.
 State taxpayers covered 2,125.8 hours of release time in Nevada, 2,771.73 hours in Nebraska, and 11,263.33 hours (not including contract time) in Colorado for 2020.